open-telemetry/opamp-spec/specification.md

 OpAMP protocol works over one of the 2 supported transports: plain HTTP connections and WebSocket connections.
 Server implementations SHOULD accept both plain HTTP connections and WebSocket connections.
-Client implementations may choose to support either plain HTTP or WebSocket transport, depending on their needs.
+OpAMP Client implementations may choose to support either plain HTTP or WebSocket transport, depending on their needs.

+OpAMP Clients connect to OpAMP Server on behalf of the Agents.
-Typically a single Server accepts connections from many Agents.
-Agents are identified by self-assigned globally unique instance identifiers (or instance_uid for short).
-The instance_uid is recorded in each message sent from the Agent to the Server and from the Server to the Agent.
+Typically a single Server accepts connections from many Clients.
+Agents are identified by self-assigned or Server-assigned globally unique instance identifiers (or instance_uid for short).
+The instance_uid is recorded in each message sent from the Agent (via the Client) to the Server and from the Server to the Agent.

 The default URL path for the connection is /v1/opamp.
 The URL path MAY be configurable on the Client and on the Server.